itsalectric/643_Project_2/README.md

 		1. Click Edit on the right side of this section
 		2. Click the "Select existing security group" radio button
 		3. Select the name of previously created security group
-	7. 🌈🌈🌈🌈🌈🌈 COME BACK LATER ABOUT NUM OF INSTANCES
+	6. On the top right, you can select the number of instances you wish to run.
+For this project, change this value to "4" as the function must be run in parallel among 4 instances.
+These instances will serve as our worker nodes.
-	8. On the top right, you can select the number of instances you wish to run.
-For this project, change this value to "4"
+	7. Ensure all the parameters in the summary section directly below the instance textbox is to your standards and click "Launch instance"
-	9. Ensure all the parameters in the summary section directly below the instance textbox is to your standards and click "Launch instance"
+	8. Repeat the steps listed above, except input "1" as the number of instances in step 6 and name it to your liking, this will serve as your main node

 ### Obtaining PEM/PPK keys
 #### Learner Lab
-1. Choose the AWS Details link on the learner lab module page.
+1. Choose the "AWS Details" link on the learner lab module page.
 2. Click “Download PEM button” and save the labsuser.pem file
 3. Also click “Download PPK” and save the labuser.ppk file